John 14, 15-17

 Something to pray

 Thank you, Father, for being a God of relationships.
-A God to whom we can be child, friend, spouse & sibling.
+A God to whom we can be child, friend, spouse and sibling.

 Teach us to accept that scary intimacy; to be unafraid of getting to know you.
 Teach us to accept our companions and to practice intimacy with them as well.
 Together, may we discern the commands you have given us to usher in your kingdom.
 Amen.

 Today’s contributor is Anna Potts, formerly Christian Aid’s Regional Co-ordinator for Wiltshire